 Professionals, please share success stories in the comments below, by all means.
 Administrators, please share proven solutions.
 Also, I invite criticism; this isn’t about “being right.”
 It’s about understanding what young American musicians are up against, and it’s about trying to do right by the legions of young people who are considering entering the workforce.

-Let’s get started, but brace yourself.
-This is going to be rough.
+So let’s get started, but buckle up, butter cup.
+This is going to be a rough ride.

 The Bad, the Bad, and the Ugly.